sumn2u/learn-javascript/en/README.md

 "LiveScript" was the initial name given to JavaScript.
 {% endhint %}

-This book is divided into three main parts.
-The first 14 chapters cover the JavaScript language.
-The following three chapters discuss how JavaScript is used to program web browsers.
-The final two chapters are miscellaneous, and exercises.
-Various important topics and cases related to JavaScript programming are described in the Miscellaneous chapter, which is followed by exercises.

 ### Code, and what to do with it

 _Code_ is the written instructions that make up a program.
-Many chapters in this book contain a lot of code, and it is important to read and write code as part of learning how to program.
+Here, many chapters contain a lot of code, and it is important to read and write code as part of learning how to program.
 You should not just quickly scan the examples - read them carefully and try to understand them.
 This may be difficult at first, but with practice, you will improve.
 The same goes for the exercises - make sure you actually try to write a solution before assuming you understand them.
 It is also helpful to try running your solutions to the exercises in a JavaScript interpreter, as this will allow you to see if your code is working correctly and may encourage you to experiment and go beyond the exercises.

 ### Typographic conventions

-In this book, text written in a monospaced font represents elements of a program.
+Here, text is written in a monospaced font represents elements of a program.
 This can be a self-contained fragment or a reference to part of a nearby program.
 Programs, like the one shown below, are written in this way:

 ```javascript
 const numbers = [45, 4, 9, 16, 25];